As an Amazon Associate I earn from qualifying purchases. Click for details.

 If you’re a fan of the Winchester story, be sure to see the stylish, old-school (1963) video about the mansion, narrated by Lillian Gish, Mrs. Winchester’s House.
 For me, it was 30 minutes well spent.

-I also enjoyed the first-person stories about the house – and Mrs. Winchester – during her lifetime, in Sarah Winchester, My Neighbor.
-It’s a short book by a cheerful (if slightly nosy) neighbor, and it helped me understand the era when Sarah Pardee Winchester was building her very strange home.
+I also enjoyed the first-person stories about the haunted house – and Mrs. Winchester – during her lifetime, in Sarah Winchester, My Neighbor.
+It’s a short book by a cheerful (if slightly nosy) neighbor, and it helped me understand the era when Sarah Pardee Winchester was building her very strange – and haunted – house.